olets/hometown-prompt/Recipes.md

 ## Prompt Managers

+> These are proof of concept.
+They were working when first written, but I do not use Spaceship or Starship and these are not regularly tested.
+Contributions are welcome.

 ### Spaceship

 Git Prompt Kit comes with a [Spaceship](https://github.com/denysdovhan/spaceship-prompt) section.
 The Git Prompt Kit Spaceship section has been clocked at 50% faster than Spaceship's built in Git section.